falldamagestudio/UE-Jenkins-BuildSystem/README.md

 ## Self-hosted agents (recommended for on-premises hardware)

-You can start up a Swarm agent on any machine of your choosing, and point it to the internal IP of the Jenkins controller.
+You can start up a Swarm agent on any machine of your choosing, and point it to the internal IP of the Jenkins controller, assuming that you have connected your company network to the agent network in GCP.
 The agent should connect and handle jobs.
 There is no automation to help with this in this repo though.

 # Security considerations